eradman/rset/README.md

 =============================

 [rset(1)] operates by staging files on a remote system, then executing instructions embedded in the [pln(5)] files.
-Any interpreter capable of running scripts read over a pipe may be specified.
+Configuration may be written in any interpreter capable of running input from a pipe.

-The bundled utilities [renv(1)], [rinstall(1)] and [rsub(1)] provide an easy means of installing and modifying configuration files, and capabilities are added by writing utility scripts which are sent along with configuration data.
+The bundled utilities [renv(1)], [rinstall(1)] and [rsub(1)] provide standard
+means of installing and modifying configuration files.
+Capabilities are added by writing utility scripts which are sent along with configuration data.

 Source Installation - BSD, Mac OS, and Linux
 --------------------------------------------